MohitGoel92/Classification/README.md

 Please see the GitHub page given by the below link for an in depth explanation of classification models, especially for SVM Linear and SVM Gaussian Radial Basis Function (RBF):

 https://github.com/MohitGoel92/Predicting-Customer-Purchases

+**Note:** By using Gaussian Kernels, we can transform our data space vectors into a different coordinate system, and therefore having a better chance for finding a hyperplane that classifies our data well.
+SVMs with RBF kernels are slow to train with data sets that are large or have many features.

 The syntax used with SVM (Kernel) is as follows: